hespinozasarmiento/Quizip/README.md

 ### Prerequisites
 Before you continue, make sure you have met the follow requirements:

-* The lastest version of Android Studio must be downloaded
+* The lastest version of Android Studio 3.6.3 must be downloaded.

 ### Getting Started
 Running the project: